 Groups that are eligible: Individuals receiving SSI, SSI related protected groups deemed to be eligible for SSI/Medicaid, Special HCBS waiver disabled individuals whose income is not greater than 300% of the SSI Federal Benefit Rate.
 Low Income Families with Children, and Federal or State Adoption Subsidy Individuals.

-Enrollment Limit: There are 5,260 slots in Alabama; Madison County currently has approximately 290 slots.
+Enrollment Limit: There are 5,260 ID Waiver slots in Alabama; Madison County currently has approximately 385 slots.

 The LAH wavier is very similar to the Intellectual Disabilities Waiver with the following exceptions.
-There is a $25.000.00 cap on the services an individual can receive if on the LAH wavier.
+There is a $25.000.00 cap on the services an individual can receive if on the LAH waiver.
 The individual cannot be residing in a group home setting or environment.
-The services provided do NOT include Residential Habilitation, Institutional Respite Care, or Adult Companion Services.
+The services provided do NOT include Residential Habilitation, Adult Companion Services, Housing Stabilization Services.

 Enrollment Limit: There are 569 slots in Alabama; Madison County currently has approximately 30 slots.

-**Services that are provided under the waiver are not necessarily provided in Madison County.
+**Services that are provided under the waiver are not necessarily available in Madison County.
 All waiver services must be approved by the Department of Mental Health.

 There is a plan and a purpose, a value to every life, no matter what its location, age, gender or disability.